miholeus/symphonia/README.md

 ## Installation

-[PHP](https://php.net) 5.3+ ,a database server, and [Composer](https://getcomposer.org) are required.
+[PHP](https://php.net) 7.1+ ,a database server, and [Composer](https://getcomposer.org) are required.

 1. There are 2 ways of grabbing the code:
   * Use GitHub: simply download the zip on the right of the readme
-  * Use Git: `git clone git@github.com:miholeus/soulex.git`
+  * Use Git: `git clone git@github.com:miholeus/symphonia.git`
-2. From a command line open in the folder, run `composer install`.
+2. From a command line open in the folder, run `docker-compose up -d`.
+3. Go to container, run `composer install`.
-3. Enter your config into `app/config/parameters.yml`.
+4. Enter your config into `app/config/parameters.yml`.
-4. Run migrations with `php app/console doctrine:migrations:migrate` command.
+5. Run migrations with `php app/console doctrine:migrations:migrate` command.